kate-gordon/SolarCar/README.md

 5. If car gets stuck behind another vehicle, timer is affected.
 6. If you pass the finish line, you go on to the next level!

+WHERE WE WOULD LIKE TO GO NEXT ...

+Completing step 6: Figuring out timed gameplay & establishment of finish line Establish barriers as "Marta" Trains
+Cars bound to their own lanes as they randomize Background sound & car collision sound

 -